OSGeo/grass/doc/development/README.md

-# Development and Maintanance Documentation
+# Development and Maintenance Documentation

 Here is development and maitanance documentation.
-The API documentation is at appropriate places, but here is the information relavant to contributing to GRASS GIS and its maintanance.
+The API documentation is at appropriate places, but here is the information relevant to contributing to GRASS GIS and its maintanance.

 ## How to generate the 'Programmer's Manual'